-Artful Touch is self care studio on Tacoma’s historic Antique Row that exists to facilitate your primordial recollection of how to “be less like a brain in a jar”, as a regular client recently stated.
+Artful Touch (a.k.a.
+Artful Touch Massage) is a self care studio on Tacoma’s historic Antique Row, existing to facilitate your primordial recollection of how to “be less like a brain in a jar”, as a regular client recently stated.

 Most customers come for a series of three to twelve sessions, often working through phases of recovery from issues like chronic injury, uncompleted grief, and habituated self-neglect.

 Offerings include medical massage (deep tissue, Neuromuscular, Muscle energy, myofascial, intraoral), Somatic Unwinding®, coaching, energy work, and sound healing.